cwatt/dunlop_popdynamics/README.md

 # Dunlop growth rate project repository

-This repository contains the scripts used to analyze data for the [put pub here].
+This repository contains the scripts used to analyze data and create figures for Wattenburger and Buckley XXXX XXXXX.

 [full citation]